dnmvisser/ansible_role_fetch_url/README.md

 # BUGS

-The `ETag` value contains double quotes, but the [`community.general.xattr`](https://docs.ansible.com/ansible/latest/collections/community/general/xattr_module.html) module seems to have some problem with handling those.
-To avoid such problems, we store a hashed version of `ETag` instead.
+The `ETag` value contains double quotes, but the [`community.general.xattr`](https://docs.ansible.com/ansible/latest/collections/community/general/xattr_module.html) module does not handle that correctly.
+To avoid problems, we store the base64 encoded value instead.